<> <> <> <>

 • Get moving: Movement is one of the best ways to gradually and sustainably lose weight.
 A great first step to adding movement is to start small and add bouts of it into your day-to-day life.
 Incidental exercise is also a great way to get moving and can be as easy as parking a little further away from work or getting off the bus a stop earlier than usual to increase your daily steps.

-Another way to approach weight loss sustainably is with Pilot's Metabolic Reset Program.
-Our program includes clinically-proven treatments — which works to decrease your appetite and keep you feeling fuller for longer — with community support from our medical team and health coaches, while also connecting you with a supportive community of like-minded men to help keep you motivated and accountable to your weight loss goals.
+Our program combines clinically proven treatments with community support from our medical team and health coaches, while also connecting you with a supportive community of like-minded men to help keep you motivated and accountable to your weight loss goals.

 While weight loss can feel out of reach, it doesn't have to be.
 And, we're here to help when you're ready.